FilledStacks/dart_flutter_workshops/futures/05b_multiple_futures/instructions.md

 ## Future.wait

-The future class provides you with a static utility function that can be used to wait for multiple futures given an `Iterable` list of `Future<T>`.
+The future class provides you with a static utility function that can be used to wait for multiple futures given an `Iterable` of `Future<T>`.

 ```dart
 await Future.wait([